 Talking Points: Making friends online

-Many children use the internet is to widen their circle of friends.
+Many children use the internet to widen their circle of friends.
 Use these talking points to discuss some important issues around making friends online.

 1. What is the difference between real friends and online friends?

 Talk with your child about the difference between real friends and friends on social networks.
 Young people who find it difficult to make friends sometimes have a tendency to make strong connections with anyone who shows them meaningful attention.
 This can lead to sharing too much personal information too soon.
 Help your child reflect on the difference between a social-media friend and a friend who really values them.
 Encourage your child to regularly review their friends lists, ask your child if they really know everyone in their friends and followers lists?